jackdesert/pyramid-presentation/presentation.md

   - link to this presentation
 * Make a backup of stethoscope database so I can wipe it after these guys clobber it
 * Write in to meetup to ask them to bring laptops if they want to poke the API
+* Put source code to arscca on github so people can see it